Rancho Cordova Pedestrian Accident Lawyer

 - Internal organ damage and serious nerve damage

 - Amputated limbs

 It is crucial to gather as much evidence as possible quickly as it becomes difficult to track down witnesses and document the elements of negligence with the passing time.
 Due to the severity of injuries in many cases, it is important to build a strong case to recover the following damages:

-- Funds to cover past, present, and future medical expenses – It is crucial to document all medical care from the time of the accident in order to demonstrate the likelihood of future medical needs.
+- Funds to cover past, present, and future medical expenses – It is crucial to document all medical care from the accident to demonstrate the likelihood of future medical needs.
 Many people settle for what seems to be a reasonable amount, only to discover that the money does not even come close to covering associated medical expenses over the course of many years.

-- Payment for lost wages and the loss of future earnings and benefits – A person who was injured lost not just the money he would have earned but for the accident, but also the anticipated trajectory of his or her career and the benefits that would have come with that progression.
+- Payment for lost wages and the loss of future earnings and benefits – A injured person lost not just the money he would have earned but for the accident, but also the anticipated trajectory of their career and the benefits that would have come with that progression.

 - Compensation for pain and suffering, loss of consortium, and other general damages.

 - Punitive damages, but only in the rare cases where the actions of the defendant were especially egregious.